TraDukTer/SpydReader/README.md

 ## 1.ii.
 Known issues

 Due to being a work in progress, and using threads, SpydReader currently blocks keyboard interrupt.
-If the main thread is exited, the exit function will be called.
+If the main thread is exited, the exit function cannot be called.

 ## 1.iii.
 Planned Features